mattconnolly/phonegap-iphone/README.md

 Build and install the Installer Package
 -------------------------------------------------------------

-1. Launch "Terminal.app"
+1. Quit XCode if it's open.
-2. Navigate to the folder where Makefile is (this folder)
+2. Launch "Terminal.app"
-3. Type in "make" then press Enter
+3. Navigate to the folder where Makefile is (this folder)

-The installer should build "PhoneGapLibInstaller.pkg" into this folder, then:
+4. Type in "make" then press Enter - this makes the installer package

-1. Quit Xcode
+5. Type in "make install" then press Enter - this installs PhoneGapLib and XCode Templates from the package.

-2. Launch "PhoneGapLibInstaller.pkg" to install PhoneGapLib and the PhoneGap Xcode Template.
+You can also launch "PhoneGapLibInstaller.pkg" and use the graphical installer instead of "make install"

 Create a PhoneGap project
 -------------------------------------------------------------